Let's connect GCP to our home network (RTX1200) via VPN

 Hello everyone.

-I'm Hirata from the Operations Management Division of the System Solutions Department.
+I'm Hirata from the Operations Management Section of the Systems Solutions Department.

-this time we will introduce how to connect GCP to your home network (RTX1200) via VPN.
+this time I will explain how to connect GCP to your home network (RTX1200) via VPN.

 The content was presented at an internal study session, so the slides are uploaded below